lzhengchun/lzhengchun.github.io/experience.md

 5. GPS module driver developing and location data parsing.

-Backend software development of a communication server for million of embedded devices, on Linux.
+__Backend software development of a communication server for millions of embedded devices, on Linux.__

 1. This server works as a bridge for terminal devices and users, terminal devices report their real time information each minute (or even 15 seconds) and some unpredictable alarm events.